polterguy/polterguy.github.io/documentation/magic.lambda.crypto/index.md

 was correctly signed with a specific key, you can use something as follows.

 ```
+// The message can also by byte arrays.
-.data:some piece of text you wish to sign
+.message:Some message you wish to sign

 crypto.rsa.create-key

 // Notice, using PRIVATE key
-crypto.rsa.sign:x:@.data
+crypto.rsa.sign:x:@.message
    private-key:x:@crypto.rsa.create-key/*/private

 // Uncommenting these lines, will make the verify process throw an exception
-// set-value:x:@.data
+// set-value:x:@.message
-//    .:Some piece of text you wish to sign - XXXX
+//    .:Some message you wish to sign - XXXX

 // Notice, using PUBLIC key
-crypto.rsa.verify:x:@.data
+crypto.rsa.verify:x:@.message
    signature:x:@crypto.rsa.sign
    public-key:x:@crypto.rsa.create-key/*/public
 ```